oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 ```

 (The precise details may vary of course)
-You can see the environment variables we have set (in this case it is of course using `tg_high` for the DB conneciton name in the URL, **yours will be different**
+You can see the environment variables we have set (in this case it is of course using `tg_high` for the DB connection name in the URL, **yours will be different**

 - Exit the container by typing in the container
   - `exit`